bensuperpc/rtl9210/README.md

 - Improved Compatibility

+### 1.33.98.090324 03-09-24

+- Improved speed on some SSDs (more info [www.station-drivers.com](https://www.station-drivers.com/index.php/en/forum/enclosures-nvme-sata-usb-3-x/632-realtek-rtl9210b-nvme-usb-3-1-controller-firmware-version-1-33-98-090324))

 ## Contribute

-Don't hesitate to contribute to this git repository by creating a pull request or by contacting me.
+Don't hesitate to contribute to this git repository by creating a pull request or by contacting me by email: **bensuperpc [at] gmail.com**

 ## Sources